Letter Formation Upper Case Letters

-Learning to recognise and form letters is an important skill for pupil to develop in early childhood.
-The benefits of teaching pupils to write letters cannot be overlooked; the letter writing activity not only teaches the pupils to read and write letters, it improves their ability to concentrate, retain information and through verbal discussion will aid creativity.
+Most importantly, recognising letters and form letters is an important skill for pupils to develop in early childhood.
+The letter writing activity teaches the pupils to read and write letters.
+But also it improves their ability to concentrate, retain information and through verbal discussion will aid creativity.

 The tracker typeface

-The tracker typeface is an outlined letterform.
-The direction arrow helps the pupil to start in the correct place.
-The pupil can be allowed to go over the letters more than once, refining the motor movements by keeping inside the outline.
-They can use coloured pencils to track the letters to make practising the formation of letters a fun thing to do.
+Each page of the workbook is designed using the tracker and dotted typeface.
+Which, helps to increase the levels of writing confidence.
+The tracker typeface is an outlined letterform and many benefits.
+Also, the direction arrow helps the pupil to start in the correct place.
+Furthermore, the pupil can go over the numbers more than once and refining the motor movements by keeping inside the outline.
+Moreover, they can track the numbers using coloured pencils to make practising the number formation a fun thing to do.

 The dotted B typeface

-Dotted B is used to reﬁne motor movement, with its direction arrow reminding pupils where to start.
-The pupils’ focus improves as they trace closely over the dotted letters.
+Dotted B is used to reﬁne motor movement.
+With its direction arrow reminding pupils where to start.
+Moreover, the pupils’ focus improves as they trace closely over the dotted letters.

 The importance of developing good writing skills

-Dr Rosemary Sassoon: “Once children can write the letters of their own names, they need to be taught the correct movement of each letter of the English alphabet.
-If this is not done, then incorrect movement becomes a habit which is progressively more difficult to change”.
+Dr Rosemary Sassoon stated that once children are able to write their own names, they will need to learn the correct movement of each number.
+Also, they need to know the letter of the English alphabet.
+This is because if failed, the wrong movement will become a habit.
+If it becomes a habit it will be more difficult to change.